JakeLi2001/Google-Advanced-Data-Analytics-Professional-Certificate/employee_retention_classification/README.md

 - ROC AUC = 0.93

 The model only misclassified: 46 labels as stay instead of leave and 42 labels as leave instead of stay.

+The EDA and the model shows that employees are overworked and long working hours doesn't offer equivalent benefits in return.To retain employees, here are the recommendations:

+- Cap the number of projects that employees can work on to 3 or 4.
+- If working overtime is a requirement, make sure to inform your employees about this.
+- Provide overtime pay/benefits/other rewards.
+- Design a fair evaluation metrics that is not tied to work hours.
+In other words, evaluation shouldn't be reserved for employees who work 200+ hours per month.

 [Back to TOC](#label-table-of-contents-toc)